 Sun, 09 Dec 2012 00:00:00 +0000

-http://mixedbit.org/blog/2012/11/14/wwwhisper_on_openshift.html http://mixedbit.org/blog/2012/11/14/wwwhisper_on_openshift.html <![CDATA[wwwhisper on OpenShift]]> wwwhisper on OpenShift
+https://mixedbit.org/blog/2012/11/14/wwwhisper_on_openshift.html https://mixedbit.org/blog/2012/11/14/wwwhisper_on_openshift.html <![CDATA[wwwhisper on OpenShift]]> wwwhisper on OpenShift

 I’ve prepared instructions and scripts to easily setup wwwhisper autorized nginx on the OpenShift platform.
 Please visit github for more details and links to a demo site.